tendermint/startport/docs/cli/index.md

 **Options**

 ```
   -c, --config string       Starport config file (default: ./config.yml)
   -f, --force-reset         Force reset of the app state on start and every source change
   -h, --help                help for serve
       --home string         Home directory used for blockchains
   -p, --path string         Path of the app
-      --rebuild-proto-once   Enables proto code generation for 3rd party modules
+      --proto-all-modules   Enables proto code generation for 3rd party modules used in your chain
   -r, --reset-once          Reset of the app state on first start
   -v, --verbose             Verbose output
 ```

 **SEE ALSO**